sdsc-ordes/demo-biomedit-workflow/README.md

 * `dev-run`: Run the containerized workflow using the workflow file in the current directory and publicly available containers defined in `conf/containers.yaml`.
 * `get_in`: Start the nextflow container and open an interactive shell inside.

-### Old
-Commands to interact with the workflow are written as Makefile rules (see the [Makefile](Makefile)):
-* `make prod-run`: Run the containerized workflow using the latest commit on the repository remote and containers from the private registry.
-* `make dev-run`: Run the containerized workflow using the workflow file in the current directory and publicly available containers defined in `conf/containers.yaml`.
-* `make get_in`: Start the nextflow container and open an interactive shell inside.

-The Makefile also contains command to manage podman images:
-* `make build`: Build the workflow image

-All other rules are called automatically by those described above.

 ## License